gldeng/universe/formal_theory/formal_theory_mind_brain_en.md

 $$Φ_B = \{n_1(t), n_2(t), ..., n_N(t)\}$$

-where $n_i(t)$ represents the time-varying activation state of the i-th neuron.
+where $`n_i(t)`$ represents the time-varying activation state of the i-th neuron.
 These states can be organized into a multi-level functional structure:

 $$Φ_B = \{Φ_{\text{molecular}}, Φ_{\text{synaptic}}, Φ_{\text{neuronal}}, Φ_{\text{circuit}}, Φ_{\text{network}}\}$$